 - In the Add Test Runs window, navigate to the Test Cases tab and select the automation test cases to add as test runs

 - To create a schedule for a single test run, click on the Schedule button from the Test Run page:

-- Alternatively, to create a schedule for more or more test runs, use the check boxes in the Test Run Grid (within a Release, Cycle, or Suite) to select the Test Runs you wish to schedule, and click on the Schedule button
+- Alternatively, to create a schedule for more than one test run, use the checkboxes in the Test Run Grid (within a Release, Cycle, or Suite) to select the Test Runs you wish to schedule, and select the Schedule button.

 - In the pop-up window that appears, choose your desired settings: